 “I’ve just… got a lot on my mind now.
 Sorry General”

 As he was looking at me, I saw his eyes wander down my body ever so briefly.

 When his eyes found mine again, the corners of his mouth curled into the faintest grin.

 I did everything I could to control myself and hide my embarrassment.

 “Indeed.
-Well, if it’s any consolation Cadet, your tutors are impressed with your performance.
-As a result, I’ll be keeping a much closer eye on you over the next few months.
+Well, if it’s any consolation, Cadet, your tutors are impressed with your performance.
+As a result, I’ll keep a closer eye on you over the next few months.
 Once your training is complete, you’ll be able to choose where you want to be posted”

 I had forgotten all about that.
-In three months, I’ll be able to choose where I wish to continue serving the First Order.
+In three months, I can choose where I wish to continue serving the First Order.
 Depending on my results, I could be stationed anywhere in the galaxy.